On the Advice Complexity of Online Unit Clustering

-The term advice complexity for online algorithms was introduced by the authors of \cite{DKP}.
-The major question is the following: How many bits of advice are necessary and sufficient to obtain a competitive ratio $c$?
-This includes determining the number of bits to be optimal.
-The results of the following two sections are in the \emph{tape model} which was introduced in \cite{BKKKM}.
-In this model, the online algorithm may read an infinite advice tape written by the oracle and the advice complexity is simply the number of bits read.
-For more information about advice complexity, see the survey paper \cite{BFKLM}.
-Mikkelsen showed in \cite{Mik} an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}$ must be at least 3/2-competitive.
+The notion of advice complexity for online algorithms was introduced by the authors of \cite{DKP}.
+The main question is: How many bits of advice are necessary and sufficient to achieve a competitive ratio of $c$?
+This involves determining the number of bits for optimality.
+The results of the following two sections are obtained in the \emph{tape model} introduced in \cite{BKKKM}.
+In this model, the online algorithm can read an infinite advice tape written by the oracle, and the advice complexity is simply the number of bits read.
+For more information on advice complexity, see the survey paper \cite{BFKLM}.
+Mikkelsen showed in \cite{Mik} that an algorithm with $o(n)$ bits of advice for unit clustering in $\mathbb{R}$ must be at least 3/2-competitive.

-As Epstein and van Stee noted is \cite{ES}, online clustering is an online graph coloring problem.
-If we see the clusters as colors, and the points are seen as vertices, then an edge between two point occurs if they are too far apart to be colored using the same color.
-This implies that upper bounds for advice complexity of online graph coloring hold for online unit clusterins as well.
+As Epstein and van Stee noted in \cite{ES}, online clustering is an online graph coloring problem.
+If we think of the clusters as colors and the points as vertices, then an edge occurs between two points if they are too far apart to be colored with the same color.
+This implies that upper bounds on the advice complexity of online graph coloring hold for online unit clustering as well.

-In Section~\ref{lower} lower bounds $\frac{d}{1+4d}\log_23$ and $\frac{d}{1+3d}$ are presented for the number of neccessary bits of advice in $\mathbb{R}^n$ and in $\mathbb{Z}^n$ repectively to achieve competitive ratio 1.
-Known lower bounds for the competitive ratios of randomized algorithms also yield lower bounds for advice complexity.
-Section~\ref{upper} contains algorithms with competitive ratio 1 for unit clustering reading $nd$ and $\lfloor n/2\rfloor$ bits of advice in $\mathbb{Z}^d$, but the theorem is formulated for online unit clustering only.
+In section~\ref{lower}, lower bounds $d(n-2^{d+1}+1)$ and $\frac{d}{1+2d}$ on the number of advice bits necessary in $\mathbb{R}^d$ and $\mathbb{Z}^d$, respectively, to achieve a competitive ratio of 1 are presented.
+Note that the latter lower bound is valid for both online models in $\mathbb{Z}^d$, but the theorem is formulated for online unit clustering only.